 7. La Veta Pass

 Peaking at an altitude of more than 9,400 feet, the La Veta Pass on U.S. Route 160 in southern Colorado (west of the town of La Veta) is one of the most scenic drives in the state during the fall season.
 Gold aspen trees mixed with dark green pines line the pass, while the magnificent Spanish Peaks and Sangre de Cristo Mountains tower over the foliage of the San Luis Valley.
-The Rio Grande Scenic Railroad (May through October) passes through mountain meadows, canyons and colorful foothills otherwise inaccessible by cars.

 8. Free Gondola Ride

 The Telluride Free Gondola is one of the most popular ways to view Telluride’s amazing fall colors.
 The aerial views include the town of Telluride, its box canyon and colorful valleys lined with aspens and evergreens.
 For yet another way to see Telluride’s foliage, several trailheads are located right in town.
-Locals suggest the Jud Wiebe Trail, a three-mile loop that winds through large aspen groves and passes by Comet Falls.
+Locals suggest the Jud Wiebe Trail, a 3-mile loop that winds through large aspen groves and passes by Comet Falls.

 9. Dallas Divide